toniebox-reverse-engineering/teddycloud_web/README.md

 #### Linking to other sites

-If you need to link to another source, element, or URL, please check if it is already defined in `constants.tsx`.
+If you need to link to another source, element, or URL, please check if it is already defined in `src/constants/urls.ts`.

 -   If it is, use the existing variable instead of hardcoding the URL.
--   If it isn’t, consider adding it as a variable in `constants.tsx`.
+-   If it isn’t, consider adding it as a variable in `src/constants/urls.ts`.

 You may need the same URL more than once; defining it in one place ensures that updates are centralized.